tewha/tewha.net/_posts/import/2007/11/2007-11-14-your-app-has-a-job-and-it-isnt-updating-itself-2.md

 tags : ["Automatic Update", "Software Development", "User Interface"]
 title: "Your app has a job, and it isn't updating itself."
 ---
-WarpedVisions has an article on <a href="http://warpedvisions.org/2007/11/14/boot-to-windows-do-not-pass-go/">automatic updates imposing on users</a>.
+WarpedVisions has an article on [automatic updates imposing on users][1].

 I've done some thinking on this subject.